Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 3

 Heat vs. Knicks: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 3

-The Miami Heat and the New York Knicks will match up in Game 3 of the second round of the NBA Playoffs.
+In Game 3 of the second round of the NBA Playoffs, the Miami Heat will be looking for a win against New York Knicks.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Heat vs. Knicks matchup.
+In this article, you will find odds and spreads for the Heat vs. Knicks matchup across multiple sportsbooks.

 Heat vs. Knicks Game Info